tc39/proposal-signals/packages/signal-polyfill/readme.md

 # Signal Polyfill

-A "signal" is a proposed first-class JavaScript data type that enables one-way data flow through cells of state or computations derived from other data.
+A "signal" is a proposed first-class JavaScript data type that enables one-way data flow through cells of state or computations derived from other state/computations.

-This is a polyfill for the `Signal` API that makes these capabilities available in browsers that don't yet support them natively.
+This is a polyfill for the `Signal` API.

 # Examples